pantheon-systems/documentation/source/docs/articles/wordpress/wordpress-development-versions.md

 3. Go to **Tools** > **WordPress Beta Tester** and select the update stream you want to use, then click **Save**:
   - [Point release nightlies](https://wordpress.org/download/nightly/): This contains the work that is occurring on a branch in preparation for a x.x.x point release.
 This should also be fairly stable but will be available before the branch is ready for beta.
   - [Bleeding edge nightlies](https://wordpress.org/download/beta) (Choose this option to test 4.5 beta releases): This is the bleeding edge development code which may be unstable at times.
-Only use this if you are an experienced developer.

 4. Go to **Dashboard** > **Updates** and click **Update Now**.
-5. Verify the WordPress version using `terminus wp 'core version'` or check the WordPress Admin page:
+5. Verify the WordPress version using `terminus wp 'core version'` or check the bottom of any WordPress Dashboard page:

   > You are using a development version (4.5-beta1-36808).
 Cool!
 Please stay updated.